mcohen01/node-quickbooks/README.md

 <a name="findItems" />
 #### findItems(criteria, callback)

-Finds all Items in Quickbooks, optionally matching the specified criteria
+Finds all Items in QuickBooks, optionally matching the specified criteria

 __Arguments__